 If you find someone who's interested, you (5) uncover their needs and build value.
 You (6) propose your product as the solution.
 You handle any objections that come up.
 And if they're ready to buy, you (7) ask for the order.
 And hopefully they close.

-Here's another view of the B2B Sales Process with more detail.
+(Here's another view of the Sell Cycle with more detail.)

 Unfortunately, as they say, there's many a slip between the lip and the cup.
 Sometimes the cash register doesn't ring.

-On the marketing side, your promotions can be drowned out by the basic noise in the media.
+On the marketing side, and especially in consumer markets, your promotions can be drowned out by the noise in the media.
 You could spend weeks preparing to exhibit at a trade show that no one attends.
-Your Web site could be ignored by your prospects.
-Your Webinars can go unattended.
+Your Web site could be ignored by the search engines.
+Your Webinars can go unattended or your commercials unwatched.
 Your emails can be sent to the spam folder.
 Your PR can be uninteresting to editors.
 And your clicks can all be from tirekickers.
 And, in the meantime, time goes by, and nothing happens.

 The first thing that happens, when nothing happens, is the finger-pointing begins.
 Sales blames Marketing for producing low-quality leads.
 And Marketing blames Sales for not being able to close them.